 - Cover up – Whether it’s dressing in layers or keeping your socks on, there’s a whole host of other tips to keep gas and electric bills low when working from home in my other articles.
 Using some of these additional tips will mean keeping track of UK heating oil prices is less essential.

-Investments in your home set up that can vastly improve your long term energy savings.
+Top investments in your home set up that can vastly improve your long term energy savings.

 - Make sure your boiler is serviced regularly by a certified technician and check where possible the oil you get has appropriate additives added to protect your system.
 Don’t buy additives from your domestic heating supplier as they will charge you a fortune for additives.
 These domestic heating oil additives can be bought separately, even from Amazon, and added yourself to the tank.
 One thing to keep in mind if the additives need to be mixed into your oil so placing some in the tank prior to oil delivery and some after will help to balance the mix.